-Upon passing any of the workplace approved programs, students are awarded a certificate card that expires after three years.
+Upon passing any of the workplace-approved programs, students are awarded a certificate card that expires after three years.
 Bigger certificates for wall-mounting can be requested from the provider staff.
-Remember to sign up for recertification programs before the certificate expires because Mississauga First Aid does not renew expired certification.
+Remember to sign up for recertification programs before the certificate expires because Mississauga First Aid does not renew expired certifications.

-Recertification for first aid certificates are available several times in a week, 6-8 hours long and includes CPR C recertification.
+Recertification for first aid certificates is available several times a week, 6-8 hours long, and includes CPR C recertification.
 CPR recertification is 4 hours long, available only for CPR C and HCP.

-Start on first aid training with the introduction to lessons below.
+Start on first aid training with the introduction to the lessons below.

 Did You Know?